What kind of apples are best for canning applesauce? Maybe you like extra sweet or extra tart?

 Canning Applesauce Recipe: Extended, Step-By-Step Directions

-When canning applesauce, you may process in a water bath canner.
+When canning applesauce, you may process in a water bath canner or a steam canner.

 - water bath canner